Ethan-Johnson17/fs-journal/notes/11-csharp.md

 Interface should be limited to the things absolutely necessary, like if you had a purchaseable interface, color is not required to purchase but price is.

 To make tinyInt nullable, add elvis operator in the model.
 Reference Habits model in MyResolutions app.
+[MinLength] can be used in the model as well, it would go above the property.

+Split on splits on id, so join order matters